Home | Browse Topics | Individual rights & freedoms | Privacy and information | Overview of the privacy and information laws

 Privacy Act 2020, ss 7, 27, 30

-The privacy and information rules in the Privacy Act apply only to information about identifiable individual people (but not people who are now dead).
-The Act calls this “personal information”.
-This doesn’t necessarily mean information that is particularly private or sensitive – it means information that’s about an identifiable individual person.
+The privacy and information rules in the Privacy Act protect what’s called “personal information”.
+This means information about an identifiable individual (but not an individual who is already dead).
+This doesn’t necessarily mean information that’s particularly private or sensitive – it means information that can be used to identify a specific individual (for example, a home address).

 The Act doesn’t apply to information: